Kotlin/dokka/docs/topics/runners/dokka-gradle.md

         </p>
         <p>
-            Package lists contain information about the documentation and the project itself, such as module and package names.
+            Package lists contain information about the documentation and the project itself, such as subproject and package names.
         </p>
         <p>This can also be a locally cached file to avoid network calls.</p>
     </def>